bkrmalick/cc_cw/README.md

 It has the following functionalities:

 - Authorise users to access the auctioning API using the oAuth v2 protocol.
-- Authorised users could post items for selling in the auctioning API.
+- Authorised users can post items for selling in the auctioning API.
-- Authorised users could browse all items for sale in the auctioning API.
+- Authorised users can browse all items for sale in the auctioning API.
-- Authorised users could bid for an item while it is in an auction.
+- Authorised users can bid for an item while it is in an auction.
 - Highest bid authorised user wins the item after the end of the auction.
-- Authorised users could browse for bidding history of an item that is sold.
+- Authorised users can browse for bidding history of an item that is sold.

 For more info please see high level brief [here](Brief.pdf)